TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Collections/Index.rst

 ------------------

 Since TYPO3 CMS 4.7 there exists a generic interface for managing collections of records.
-The :ref:`File Abstraction Layer <t3fal:start>` itself extends this mechanism for managing file collections.
+The :doc:`File Abstraction Layer <t3fal:Index>` itself extends this mechanism for managing file collections.